-Property Transfer Tax: Complete Guide 2026
+Inheritance Tax: A Comprehensive Guide 2026

 August 18, 2025

-The Property Transfer Tax (ITP) is a tax applied in Spain to the transfer of property and rights.
-This tax is essential in various economic transactions, including the purchase of homes, the acquisition of vehicles, and the transfer of inheritances.
-In this article, we will address all the key aspects related to ITP, including how it is calculated, who is required to pay it, the deadlines and locations for payment, and the consequences of non-compliance.
+Property Transfer Tax (ITP) is a tax applied in Spain to the transfer of property and rights.
+It plays a key role in various economic transactions, including the purchase of homes, the acquisition of vehicles, and the transfer of inheritances.

 New Call to Action

-What is property transfer tax (ITP)?
+What is Property Transfer Tax (ITP)?

-The Property Transfer Tax (ITP) is an indirect tax applied to the transfer of property and rights between individuals.
-It is applied to the purchase and sale of homes, vehicles, or capital increases; it is generally a percentage of the actual value of the property acquired.
-This tax is collected by the autonomous communities, which is why the regulations and tax rates vary depending on the region in which the transaction takes place.
+The Property Transfer Tax (ITP) is an indirect tax applied to the transfer of property and rights between private individuals.
+It applies to various transactions, including the purchase of homes, vehicles, and certain corporate transactions.
+It is generally calculated as a percentage of the actual value of the asset acquired.

-Autonomous community
+Autonomous Community

-Ceuta / Community of Madrid / Melilla / Navarre 6%
+Ceuta / Community of Madrid / Melilla / Navarre: 6%

-Canary Islands 6.5%
+Canary Islands: 6.5%

-Andalusia / La Rioja / Basque Country 7%
+Andalusia / La Rioja / Basque Country: 7%

-Galicia / Murcia 8%
+Galicia / Murcia: 8%

-Aragon / Asturias / Castile and Leon 8-10%
+Aragon / Asturias / Castile and León: 8%–10%

-Cantabria / Castile-La Mancha 9%
+Cantabria / Castile–La Mancha: 9%

 Catalonia / Valencian Community 10-11%